• Skip to primary navigation

 Making Oat Flour

-This might sound like a complicated process, but really all we are doing is taking some of those gluten-free rolled oats and pulsing them in a food processor or blender until they resemble a finer consistency.
+This might sound like a complicated process, but really, all we are doing is taking some of those gluten-free rolled oats and pulsing them in a food processor or blender until they resemble a finer consistency.
 Does it have to be perfect?
-Nope but this helps the oats cine together more, making that perfectly soft and chewy cookie texture we are looking for.
+Nope, but this helps the oats combine more, making that perfectly soft and chewy cookie texture we are looking for.

 Filling the Cookies – This filling cools and solidifies.
-I like it to be ever still so slightly warm (and not fully set) before I add them to the cookies.
+I like it to be slightly warm (and not fully set) before adding them to the cookies.
 This helps to let the filling squish perfectly between the cookies before setting.

-Do Not Overstuff – Well, I guess that’s up to you, but I always put the filling in the very middle of the cookie, leaving space around for it to spread as the cookies sandwich together.
+Do Not Overstuff – I always put the filling in the middle of the cookie, leaving space for it to spread as the cookies sandwich together.

 Check these out next!